omerasikoglu/omerasikoglu/README.md

  - [x] Cinemachine
  - [x] DOTween
  - [x] Patterns
+   - Observer
+   - Command
+   - State
-   - Observer/Command/State/etc. patterns
+   - Flyweight etc.
-💬 Ask me about ...
+💬 What is your hobbies?
+> Dragons.. plural..

 - 📫 How to reach me: